 - Flush-Fit™ Bumper: reduced profile compared to traditional edge guards, still protects while taking up less of paddle face.

-- Unibody™ handle: Single molded handle for solid feel.
+- Unibody™ handle Single molded handle for a solid feel.

 - GAMMA Honeycomb Grip: perforated stitched grip for increased comfort while absorbing moisture for better grip.